 These may or may not work on your computer, but they’re very handy for wrapping your head around what we’re doing when we find the regression line/least squares line/line of best fit.

-what the line of best fit is doing.
+Here’s an applet for seeing what the line of best fit is doing.

 And here’s an interactive explanation of least squares.

-the shape of Chi Square sampling distributions at different degrees of freedom.
+Here are some resources relevant to this week’s discussion of chi square and p values.
+First, this generator shows the shape of Chi Square sampling distributions at different degrees of freedom.
 Next, a dandy p value calculator for the tests we’ve learned this semester.
 (Also see this Xtranormal animation about statistical power and p-values.
 Xtranormal was the coolest thing on the internet for a month back in 2011.)

 While you are sheltering in place, take a look at this charming project, Dear Data, which I love, and which gives you some idea of just how much you can clearly communicate visually if you’re clever about it.

 Here’s a nice discussion of type I and type II errors in statistics and in the justice system.